farisachugthai/viconf/README.rst

    from pprint import pprint; pprint(vim.eval('coc#list#get_chars()'))

-Don't use the below mapping because CR auto-selects the first thing on the :abbr:`pum` which is terrible when you're just trying to insert whitespace.::
+Don't use the below mapping because CR auto-selects the first thing on the :abbr:`pum (popup-menu)` which is terrible when you're just trying to insert whitespace.::

    inoremap <silent><expr> <cr> pumvisible() ? coc#_select_confirm() : "\<C-g>u\<CR>"))